-Aggressive driving and road rage is not a new problem.
+Aggressive driving and road rage are not new problems.
 However, in today's world, where heavy and slow-moving traffic and tight schedules are the norm, more and more drivers are taking out their anger and frustration in their vehicles.

-Crowded roads leave little room for error, leading to suspicion and hostility among drivers and encouraging them to take personally the mistakes of other drivers.
+Crowded roads leave little room for error, leading to suspicion and hostility among drivers, and encouraging them to take personally the mistakes of other drivers.